 Fire Perimeter Data

-The fire perimeters database includes three layers—historical fire perimeters (firep), Rx treatments using fire (rxburn), and Rx treatments not using fire (Non_RXFire_Legacy).
+The fire perimeters database includes two layers—historical fire perimeters (firep) and prescription treatments using fire (rxburn).
 Use cases include:

 • Improving fire prevention, suppression, and initial attack success.